 In fact, we are seeing the western global economic system crash before our eyes.

-Governments need money for their banks, so they are stealing it from people’s savings and checking accounts.
+Governments need money for their banks, so they are taking it from people’s savings and checking accounts.
+Amazing.

 Debt is not sustainable!